-Selected by the Buccaneers in the first round (28th overall) of the 1995 NFL Draft, Derrick Brooks had a Hall of Fame worthy 14 year NFL career.
+Inducted into the Pro Football Hall of Fame in 2014, Derrick Brooks played 14 seasons for the Tampa Bay Buccaneers after being selected in the first round (28th overall) of the 1995 NFL Draft.
 Brooks was the NFL’s Defensive Player of the Year in 2002 and was named to 10 consecutive Pro Bowls, tied for second in NFL history for most consecutive Pro Bowls by a linebacker.
 He was a team captain who was instrumental in leading Tampa Bay to its first Super Bowl championship following the 2002 season.
 Off the field, Brooks has earned numerous awards for his civic work, including the 2000 Walter Payton/NFL Man of the Year award, the 2004 Byron “Whizzer” White Award and the 2003 Bart Starr Award.
 He continues his service to the community through Derrick Brooks Charities.

 Selected fifth in the 2001 NFL draft, Tomlinson began his NFL career with the San Diego Chargers.
 In his first eight years in the league, he rushed for over 1,000 yards and scored double-digit touchdowns every season.
 In 2006, he rushed for an incredible 1,815 yards, and racked up an NFL-record 28 rushing touchdowns.
 That year, he won the NFL rushing title, and was named both the NFL MVP and Associated Press' Offensive Player of the Year.
 He won the rushing title again in 2007.
 In 2010, he joined the New York Jets, where he played for two seasons before retiring.
 Tomlinson finished his career with 13,684 rushing yards (5th all-time) an 162 touchdowns (3rd all-time).
 He was selected to five pro-bowls, and was an All-Pro six times.
 Off the field, Tomlinson donates his time and resources to various charitable organizations including his Tomlinson Touching Lives Foundation.